Andy4495/BoydPrinter/README.md

 Hardware Pin Configuration
 --------------------------
 The calculator requires multiple hardware modifications in order to interface with the Arduino.
-Also refer to the [photo](jpg/BoydWiring.jpg) in the [hardware][1] section below.
+Also refer to the [photo](jpg/BoydWiring.jpg) and the Hardware Details section below.

 + Data Lines D0 - D7

    The data lines connect to pins 27-34 on U11 (80C49).
-Remove resistors R52-R59, solder wires into the resistor vias closest to the 80C49, and then place 3.3K serial resistors on an [interface board][1] before connecting the Arduino.
+Remove resistors R52-R59, solder wires into the resistor vias closest to the 80C49, and then place 3.3K series resistors on an [interface board](jpg/InterfaceBoard.jpg) before connecting the Arduino.
 Alternatively, you can connect to the  Arduino through the existing 3.3K resistors.
 This can be done by clipping the far end of resistors R52-R59 and soldering the Arduino wires to the freed resistor legs.

-   These serial resistors are needed due to the internal buffer circuit on the "quasi-bidirectional" pins on Port 1 of the 80C49.
+   These series resistors are needed due to the internal buffer circuit on the "quasi-bidirectional" pins on Port 1 of the 80C49.
 Portions of the 80C49 firmware create a momentary low-impedance path to Vcc, at the same time that the Arduino may be trying to pull the data lines low.
 The 3.3K resistors limit the current to a safe level.

 + /INT (Interrupt) signal